 Fermented milk products

-Below are a few popular fermented milk products.
-Some you might want to try, others you should avoid as .any commercially fermented milk products are loaded with sugar and additives.
+Below are a few popular fermented diary products.
+Some are excellent choices, but may products are also loaded with sugar and additives.

-What to avoid: Most supermarkets have a dazzling array of yogurt products for all tastes.
-But most contain much sugar and unhealthy additives.
+Most supermarkets have a dazzling array of yogurt products for all tastes.
+But most contain loads of sugar and additives.
 This includes most frozen yogurt.
 Sorry!

 Recommended: Plain, unflavored, full-fat, unsweetened yogurt like Greek yogurt with live microorganisms is great.
 Try yogurt made from raw milk.
 It has a creamy, full taste and contains many more nutrients.
 Homemade yogurt is simple and fun.

 Recommended: Cultured yeast and bacteria are added to certain cheeses to complete the process of fermentation making them richer in vitamins, enzymes, and other nutrients.

 Blue cheese and other hard, aged cheeses are good.
 Some top cheeses are made from raw, unpasteurized milk from grass-fed animals (like Roquefort).
 They are incredibly good, creamy and smooth!

 - a good balance of omega-3 and omega-6 fats

 - vitamins A, D, E and beta carotene